mogzol/BrawlBuilder/Other/readme.txt

 '--show-wit'
 This will show the wit command line windows rather than hiding them and displaying the progress in the UI.

+'--show-wit-debug'
+This will do the same thing as --show-wit, but it will keep the wit windows open once wit closes, allowing you to read the output and figure out what is going wrong.

 '--no-gct-patch'
 This will disable patching of the GCT based on the CodePatches.txt file in the Resources folder.
 Use of this